How to Create and Execute Your First SoapUI Project Using WSDL – SoapUI Tutorial #4

 SOAPUI Project 16

 #3.
-Test steps can be added to the test case by Right clicking on the test steps and then click Add Step: Test Request option from the context menu as shown below and follow the steps through.
+Test steps can be added to the test case by right clicking on the test steps and then clicking on the Add Step: Test Request option from the context menu as shown below and follow the steps through.

 SOAPUI Project 17